avigewirtz/avigewirtz.github.io-/make/makefile-version-2-phony-targets.md

     rm -f *.o testintmath
 ```

 The target, `clean`, does not represent a file—that is, there is no file in our project directory named `clean`, and the command `rm -f *.o testintmath` does not create such a file.
-Quite the opposite.
-This command deletes the executable `testintmath` as well as the object files (`.o` ), thereby "cleaning" the project directory.
-This is useful in situations where we want to rebuild `testintmath` from scratch.
-When we run make clean, the effect is that this command gets executed:&#x20;
+Mevertheless, we can run this this rule, and the effect is that the command command `rm -f *.o testintmath` will be executed:

 ```bash
 $ make clean